 The Malecón is also the best place to get a feel for the city and get a glimpse of the architecture and

 history.
 With a long walk along that great wall, you pass by majestic statues of important historical figures and events, large tourist hotels, run down stadiums, and buildings that were obviously gorgeous at one time, now past their prime, but still beautiful in a different way.
-You walk past and along with Cubans and foreigners, by bicitaxis and horse-drawn buggies.
-In one long walk you can stroll through history and experience today and yesterday in the same moment.
+You walk past and a

 Our building looked out over the Malecón and got the best views of the sunsets, people, broken down cars, and storms.
 Whenever a frente frio, cold front, moved in, we knew first of all from the wind up there on the twelfth floor, and second from the huge waves that would flood the Malecón soon after.
 Although it happened quite a few times during our stay, the size and strength of the waves never ceased to amaze me.
 One day the waves flooded two blocks away from the Malecón, unfortunately preventing us from walking to school.